engr-sushant/Assignment/README.md

 # ASSUMPTIONS
 •    App is designed for iPhones only.

+•    App is tested on iPhoneX, iPhone SE, iPhone 6 plus, iPhone 6.

 •    Localization is supported but only English localize string file is maintained.